 - Scoliosis (girls are screened in grade 7; boys in grade 8)

 Lice are common age-old pests that are easily transferred from person to person.
 All age groups and localities are susceptible.
-PAUSD has a "No Nits" policy.
-You will be informed of procedures and policy if your child should become infected.
 If you discover a lice problem, please call your school office to help us keep the problem under control.
-Occasional lice checks will be conducted at your school throughout the year.

 Health insurance for the current school year can be purchased through the District for a nominal fee.
 The purchase is optional.
-We will mail information about health insurance to you during the summer.
-Contact your school office with questions.
+Information regarding health insurance will be sent out during the summer months.
+If you are interested in purchasing student accident and sickness insurance, please contact your school office.

 Questions about Bioterrorism